Better Elections are possible

 It can be explained in under 2 minutes, and according to FairVote analysis, voters in California cities with RCV understood it better than they did the state’s Top-Two Primary system.

 Instead of electing one representative in a small (and possibly gerrymandered) district, proportional representation uses much larger districts that elect several members at once.
-Combined with RCV, these districts more accurately reflect the preferences of voters.
+These larger districts can more accurately reflect the preferences of voters.